vincentfung13/vincentfung13.github.io/_pages/about.md

   - /about.html
 ---

 I am a Research Scientist at [Gaussian Robotics](https://www.gaussianrobotics.com/) in Singapore.
-I am currently working on various topics on intelligent robotics, such as visual SLAM related deep learning algoirthms, multi-task learning and efficient deep learning model inference on hardware.
+I am currently working on various topics on intelligent robotics, such as visual SLAM related deep learning algoirthms, multi-task learning and efficient deep learning model inference on edge-devices.

 I obtained my bachelor's degree in Computing Science from [the University of Glasgow](https://gla.ac.uk) in 2016, after spending 3 wonderful years in Scotland, I also obtained a bachelor's degree in Eletronics Engineering from [Sun Yat-Sen University](https://www.sysu.edu.cn) in the same year.

 Prior to joining Gaussian Robotics, I was a research scientist at [ByteDance AI Lab](https://ailab.bytedance.com/), where I worked on 3D computer vision problems and large-scale product retrieval from video sequences.
 I also spent time at [ViSenze](https://www.visenze.com/) and [Tuputech](https://www.tuputech.com/home), leading various computer vision projects.

-I am interested in 3D computer vision problems, including point cloud understanding, novel view synthesis and depth estimation.
+Currently, I am interested in 2D / 3D computer vision problems, specifically for perception for autonomous robotics.
 My goal is to build algorithms that efficiently interact with our physical world.

 # News